 Federal Work-Study provides employment opportunities for students who demonstrate financial need.
 Awards are determined by Westmont’s Financial Aid office and are based on the student’s FAFSA and the availability of funds.
 Please be aware that work-study funds are not applied to the student account.
 Work-study students receive a bi-weekly paycheck for the hours worked in the preceding two weeks.
 For more information about Work-Study eligibility, please feel free to contact the Office of Financial Aid at 805-565-6063 or 888-963-4624 (toll free).
 You can also email your questions to email@example.com.

-Work-study jobs are available in a wide variety of on and off-campus departments and offices.
-Employers will begin to post available jobs online in early August.
+Work-study jobs are available in a wide variety of on-campus departments and a select off-campus site.
+Employers will begin to post available jobs online in early/mid August.
 Work Study awardees are encouraged to use Handshake to look for on campus opportunities.
 You may work at any position on campus with the exception of those associated with chapel or the Campus Pastor's office.
 On campus jobs are posted daily and the market is competitive, so check often.
-Questions about finding a job at Westmont should be directed to the COVE Career Center office via phone at 805-565-6031 or email email@example.com.
+Questions about finding a job at Westmont should be directed to the COVE Career Center office via phone at 805-565-6031 or email firstname.lastname@example.org.